-Programme Outputs Activity(ies) Indicators Measurement (variables) Baseli ne level Mid-term Target End line Target Data source Monitoring and validation Responsible Party Small grants Activity Budget

-Expected results on the output and outcome level of each activity.
+Programme Outputs Activity(ies) Indicators Measurement (variables) Baseli ne level Mid-term Target End line Target Data source Monitoring and validation Responsible Party Small grants Activity Budget Expected results on the output and outcome level of each activity.
 Activity to be carried out /led by the Programme Execution Team placed with the Implementing Entity (IE), SPREP Indicators required to examine whether the result was achieved.
 Variables required to measure each of the indicators.
 All proposals submitted by the respective execution partners are to address these variables.
 Baseline value of the indicator (i.e., the interventi on by the small grants program me) Midline value of the indicator End line value of the indicator Specify the primary source of data that will be used to measure the indicators.
 Specify a secondary source of data that will be used to validate findings reported by the primary source.
-This may include third party evaluations, monitoring data, survey data etc. The party responsible for collecting and reporting results for every indicator USD

-climate the Information Types of media. predicted
+This may include third party evaluations, monitoring data, survey data etc. The party responsible for collecting and reporting results for every indicator USD climate change, and of appropriate responses published and shared. the Information services Consultant.
+Activity 3.1.2 Procure for the consultant and deliver on the ToR accordingly.
+Types of information products produced /published. media.
+Evidence of type of products produced and disseminated predicted adverse impacts of climate change, and of appropriate responses.
+2. Evidence of participation of local media & press.

-change, and services information adverse

-of appropriate Consultant. products Evidence of impacts of

-responses produced type of climate change,

-published Activity 3.1.2 /published. products and of

-and shared.
-Procure for the produced and appropriate

-consultant and disseminated responses.

-deliver on the 2.
-Evidence of

-ToR accordingly. participation of

-local media &

-press.